wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 *Presented by* The Lowry + Word of Warning

 #### In Brief
-An exploration of masculinity, maleness, gender and power.

-A very playful examination of being a man, and what expectations and ambitions that creates, performed by a woman and a man.
+A man at work.
+A man playing.
+A man playing at being a man.
+A woman too.
+A celebration of everyday maleness.

 #### Venue + Booking Details
 Date: Thursday 10 November 2016, 8pm